September 11, 2011

 Smiggles: Don’t leave us hangin’, bro!
 Make sure you upload your basement tapes before you pull a Travis!

 This had become something of a past-time for Smiggles: goading the posers.
-He seemed to have a particular resentment for them, and he remembered which usernames he perceived as falling into this category, when he saw them pop up in other topics; not longer after the “death date” discussion, there was another thread, where a forum user was complaining belligerently about how the forum was in decline, and had been for years.
+He seemed to have a particular resentment for them, and he remembered which usernames he perceived as falling into this category, when he saw them pop up in other topics; not long after the “death date” discussion, there was another thread, where a forum user was complaining belligerently about how the forum was in decline, and had been for years.
 Smiggles responded, sarcastically calling them out:

 Smiggles: How about how [forum user] has been here for three years and he still hasn’t gone on a rampage?
 I thought he would’ve been on my catalog of mass murderers by now. [“confused” emoji]

 * * *

 He came back to his “Travis the Chimp” thread.
 He posted a Wikipedia article about another animal: a trained elephant, named “Tyke.”
-In the middle of a circus performance in Honolulu in 1994, Tyke trampled his trainer to death, injured several more people, and then charged out of the arena.
+In the middle of a circus performance in Honolulu in 1994, Tyke trampled her trainer to death, injured several more people, and then charged out of the arena.
 The 8,000-pound beast ran uncontrolled through the city streets for more than 30 minutes before a hail of police gunfire ended her life.

 Smiggles: I must have forgotten about Tyke because I spend most of my time thinking about primates, but I just remembered that I saw her video several years ago.
 The revolution transcends taxonomic order!

 * * *

 Downstairs, Nancy was on Gunbroker again.
 The latest addition to the gun safe would arrive on October 26, 2011: a Savage Arms Mark II .22 rifle.
 It had a bolt-action, and was chambered for little rimfire bullets, the sort meant for plinking, or hunting small game.
 It wasn’t the fanciest or most powerful gun at 36 Yogananda — but it was the least conspicuous.
 It sounded just like the ones that hunters would use out in the surrounding woods, when the season came.